ebebbington/juanportal/README.md

 ## Socket

-This acts as the server-side to the socket connection, using FlaskIO.
-It also holds some code related to Redis so I can demonstrate the use of this by having the Main App and the Socket components communicate thorugh Redis.
+This acts as the server-side to the socket connection

 See the documentation for the Socket [here](https://github.com/ebebbington/juanportal/blob/develop/src/socket/README.md)